datanav/docs/terms.rst

 Services, the Customer does not purchase a copy of, or license to, the software used to deliver the Services, but consecutively pay for a subscription to access the Services.
-To the extent that separate license- or other terms apply for use of third party software and/ or services included in the Services, these are set out together with the description of the Services in question.
+To the extent that separate license- or other terms apply for use of third party software and/or services included in the Services, these are set out together with the description of the Services in question.
 Any terms for third party software and/or services take precedence over the terms of this